 I will eat a potato, but often make a dish and end up eating maybe half a potato as I cut them up and have them distributed around the entire dish, not just a whole potato on my plate.
 I did read lots about potatoes and cold potato salad is one of the items that I do eat because of the resistant starch, Resistant starches are starch molecules that resist digestion, functioning kind of like fiber and I found it works for me.

-there is some interesting newer information on resistant starch here and here I have tried them myself and Most often you have to find what works for YOU.
+There is some interesting newer information on resistant starch and most often you have to find what works for YOU.
 Keep track, that is the way you’ll know what is working and what is not.

 - How do I make it work, is it hard?